-With Jamie and Jools Oliver advising us that their two elder daughters were there for the birth of the latest addition to the Oliver family, I wondered if that was acceptable.
-More importantly, I wondered who was I to judge.
+With Jamie and Jools having their two daughters there for the birth of the latest addition to the Oliver family, I wondered if that was acceptable.
+Then I wondered who was I to judge?

 As far as I’m concerned theory is fine, however public showings and practical demonstrations of the..er..ins and outs of my vagina are not on my offspring-appropriate viewing list.

-Perhaps that’s why, when I heard the Olivers had their two eldest daughters in the birthing room with them as they welcomed their fifth child into the world, I grimmaced a little.
+Perhaps that’s why, when I heard the Olivers had their two eldest daughters in the birthing room with them as they welcomed their fifth child into the world, I grimaced a little.

-I grimmaced more when I caught myself judging them.
+I grimaced more when I caught myself judging them.

 Why did I react the way I did?
 Why was I shocked?
 Is it social conditioning?
 Or was one of us – my family or the Olivers – wrong in our decision about who should witness the arrival of the newest addition to the human race?

 The Olivers know their families, their bodies, their way of living just like I know mine.
 I know what helped me give birth to my babies (don’t talk to me, don’t touch me, come near me with whale music and I’ll lamp you), and they know theirs.